StephenCleary/ArcDb/doc/storage-engine/file-formats/database.md

 - Metadata folio numbers of:
   - The root node of the [LPN-FO map](#lpn-fo-logical-page-number---folio-offset).
   - The root node of the [FO-LPN map](#fo-lpn-folio-offset---logical-page-number).
-  - The root node of the [FP set](#fp-free-pages).
+  - The root node of the [FFO set](#ffo-free-folio-offsets).
 - The metadata folio number of the first entry in the [metadata freelist](#freelist).
-- The total number of entries in the FP set.
+- The total number of entries in the FFO set.
 - The total number of folios in the Database.

 ## Metadata Structures